 After only one film with 2013’s Man of Steel 2016 saw the release of two team-up films, Batman vs. Superman and Suicide Squad.
 Between the two movies a new Batman, Wonder Woman and Joker were introduced alongside the live-action movie debut for many iconic DC characters like Harley Quinn, Deadshot, and Amanda Waller.

 Although both Batman vs. Superman and Suicide Squad were met with huge criticisms, there were some standouts in both films.
-Birds of Prey (And The Fantabulous Emancipation of One Harley Quinn) is the product of DC hoping to capitalise on one of Suicide Squad’s most successful elements, namely Margot Robbie’s portrayal of Harley Quinn.
+Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) is the product of DC hoping to capitalise on one of Suicide Squad’s most successful elements, Margot Robbie’s portrayal of Harley Quinn.

-Although the simpler choice would have been to do a movie just about Harley, and there is no denying she is the star of the film, Birds of Prey has so much more to it.
-Ultimately the film is several heroic origin stories and a Deadpool-esque R-rated action film, put through the lens of a break-up movie, and a story of self-reinvention.
+And although the simpler choice would have been to do a movie just about Harley, and there is no denying she is the star of the movie, Birds of Prey has so much more to it.
+Ultimately the film is several heroic origin stories and a Deadpool-esque R-rated action film, put through through the lens of a break-up movie, and a story of self-reinvention.

-The storyline revolves around Harley, fresh from her latest break-up with the Joker and intent on showing the world the new and improved Harley Quinn.
+The storyline revolves around Harley, fresh from her latest break-up with the Joker, intent on showing the world the new and improved Harley Quinn.
 She, unfortunately, doesn’t foresee how many people would want to kill her now that she isn’t under the Joker’s protection.
-Black Canary, Renee Montoya, Huntress, and Cassandra Cain find their way into Harley’s life as they all become embroiled in Black Mask’s latest plot to take control of Gotham’s underworld.
+Black Canary, Renee Montoya, Huntress, and Cassandra Cain find their way into Harley’s lives as they all become embroiled in Black Mask’s latest plot to take control of Gotham’s underworld.

-The blend of R-rated fun and comic-book violence is what really pushes Birds of Prey into the top tier of DC movies, moving away from a consistent style for the overall universe as we saw in the early iterations of the DCEU, and instead leaning into something partway between Deadpool and Shazam! – ultimately letting a movie’s tone and direction be dictated by its lead characters.
+The sense of R-rated fun is what really pushes Birds of Prey into the top tier of DC movies, moving away from a consistent style for the overall universe as we saw in the early iterations of the DCEU, and instead leaning into something partway between Deadpool and Shazam! – ultimately letting a movie’s tone and direction be dictated by its lead characters.